 Access control is one of the most important areas of Big Data.
 There are multiple factors, such as mandates, policies, and laws that govern the access of data.
 The overarching rule is that the highest classification of any data element or string governs the protection of the data.
 In addition, access should only be granted on a need-to-know/-use basis that is reviewed periodically in order to control the access.

-Access control for Big Data covers more than accessing data.
-The security of the account that is used for access needs to be considered.
+Access control for Big Data covers more than accessing data..
 Most accounts are shared between different systems and environments; therefore, the possibility and opportunity that access control can be compromised is ever present.
 Data can be accessed via multiple channels, networks, and platforms—including laptops, cell phones, smart phones, tablets, and even fax machines—that are connected to internal networks, mobile devices, the internet, or all of the above.
 With this reality in mind, the same data may be accessed by a user, administrator, another system, etc., and it may be accessed via a remote connection/access point as well as internally.
 Therefore, visibility as to who is accessing the data is critical in protecting the data.
 The trade-offs between strict data access control versus conducting business requires answers to questions such as:

 How important/critical is the data to the life blood and sustainability of the organization?